Field Guide

 Funding Models: The Essential Field Guide

-There’s a reason why funding models are often one of the last areas for an enterprise agility transformation – it’s complex and requires true collaboration at the executive level – but if we want our organisations to achieve the full potential from our transformation initiatives, then we need to transform funding models.
+There’s a reason why funding models are often one of the last areas to tackle as part of an enterprise agility transformation – they’re complex and require true collaboration at the executive level – but if we want our organisations to achieve the full potential from our transformation initiatives, then we need to transform funding models.

 Why do funding models need to change?